Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Discussion

-However, for practical non-reversible architectures, the dissipation limits are determined by thermodynamic principles.
-As illustrated in Fig.~\ref{fig_2}D, conventional AI training hardware performance one-to-one mapping between the algorithmic updates and the updates executed on hardware.
-As a result, the entropy of the hardware update trajectory starting from the initial state to the final state is practically zero.
-The energy that is dissipated in the process (by keeping the memory barrier height higher) is to ensure that the entropy does not leak out.
-However, this algorithm-to-hardware mapping fails to ignore two general facts about AI training algorithms or optimization algorithms: (a) parameter updates that are guided by the optimization gradients have an inherent error-correcting capability (gradients direct the updates towards the optimal solution), hence paths can absorb fluctuations; and (b) fluctuations in parameter trajectory act as regularization in many AI training algorithms and hence has beneficial effects.
-The LIM paradigm essentially achieves both by exploiting the combination of thermal fluctuations and memory barrier modulation and in the process dissipating less energy.
+{However, for practical non-reversible architectures, the dissipation limits are determined by thermodynamic principles.
+Conventional AI training hardware performance one-to-one mapping between the algorithmic updates and the updates executed on hardware.
+As a result, the entropy production of the hardware update trajectory starting from the initial state to the final state is practically zero.
+The energy that is dissipated in the process (by keeping the memory barrier height higher) is to ensure that the entropy does not leak out, i.e., preventing thermal fluctuations from disturbing the logical states in memory consumes energy.} However, this algorithm-to-hardware mapping fails to ignore two general facts about AI training algorithms or optimization algorithms: (a) parameter updates that are guided by the optimization gradients have an inherent error-correcting capability (gradients direct the updates towards the optimal solution), hence paths can absorb fluctuations; and (b) fluctuations in parameter trajectory act as regularization in many AI training algorithms and hence has beneficial effects.
+So, a more efficient approach would be to leverage stochasticity, i.e., use intrinsic thermal fluctuations rather than avoiding them, as these fluctuations can benefit AI training or optimization algorithms. {The LIM paradigm essentially achieves both by exploiting the combination of thermal fluctuations and memory barrier modulation and in the process dissipating less energy.
+Studies have been performed that emphasize that stochastic thermodynamics can help analyze such new paradigms that make use of stochasticity rather than opposing it} \cite{doi:10.1073/pnas.2321112121}.